 Few animals have inspired more internet videos than the cat.
 Why?
 Because cats keep us baffled with their oddball behaviors.
 Why does your cat scratch doors?
-Why must she always push things off the counter?
-And what makes her curl her upper lip and hold her mouth open as if in a daze?
-Well, we have some answers to your questions about kitty’s baffling habits.
+Why must they always push things off the counter?
+And what makes them curl their upper lip and hold their mouth open as if in a daze?
+Well, we have some answers to your questions about Kitty’s baffling habits.

 There’s a Cat at the Door

 Have you been forced to banish your cat from your bedroom so you can get a good night’s sleep?
 Well, your cat wants in.
-And she’s not shy about letting you know.
-But why does she want in so badly?
+And they are not shy about letting you know.
+But why do they want in so badly?
 It could be that your cat just wants to cuddle.
-Or more likely, she’s learned that you feed her in the morning when you wake up, so the sooner she wakes you, the sooner she feasts.
+Or more likely, they have learned that you feed them in the morning when you wake up, so the sooner they wake you, the sooner they feast.
 Logic!

 The answer?
-Try giving her a cozy bed sprinkled with catnip in another room.
-Or initiate a play session before bed so she can chase a feather toy or laser pointer until she’s exhausted enough to sleep through the night.
-You can also provide her with a food puzzle or timer box to distribute her food without bothering you.
+Try giving them a cozy bed sprinkled with catnip in another room.
+Or initiate a play session before bed so they can chase a feather toy or laser pointer until they are exhausted enough to sleep through the night.
+You can also provide them with a food puzzle or timer box to distribute their food without bothering you.